Field TripsEducational and Fun

-Arion Therapeutic Farm is currently booking for our early-spring session of educational farm field trips!
+Arion Therapeutic Farm is currently booking for our Fall session of educational farm field trips!

 Are you looking for an educational and fun field trip destination for your school group?

-Let us customize your experience by offering grade appropriate instruction on various subjects that align with most curriculums including;
+Let us customize your experience by offering grade appropriate instruction on various subjects that align with your curriculum including;

 * Animal husbandry – farm animal interactions, grooming, feeding